-Designation for the French wooden barrel, which is also very often used for the development of a wine in such a container, i.e. the Barrique development.
-It is said to derive from barricade; because during the July revolution in 1830 with the final fall of the Bourbons, barrels filled with earth served as roadblocks.
-However, the 225 litre ship's measure was already used in the Bordelais in the Middle Ages.
-This is exactly a quarter of the tonneau with 900 litres, a common type of barrel.
-In France, the barrique barrel is also called the "Château model".
-The Pièce used in Burgundy and Champagne also has roughly this volume, as does the English Oxhoft, which can be regarded as the precursor of the barrique.
-Barrique barrels are also used for the ageing of spirits such as whisky or beer.
+Term for the French wooden barrel, but also very often used for the ageing of a wine in such a container, i.e. barrique ageing.
+It is said to be derived from barricade, as barrels filled with earth were used as roadblocks during the July Revolution of 1830 when the Bourbons were finally overthrown.
+However, the ship's measure of 225 litres was already used in the Bordelais in the Middle Ages.
+This is exactly a quarter of the 900 litre tonneau, a common type of barrel.
+In France, the barrique barrel is also known as the "château model".
+The pièce used in Burgundy and Champagne also has approximately this volume, as does the English oxhoft, which can be regarded as the forerunner of the barrique.
+Barrique barrels are also used for ageing spirits such as whisky or beer.